-Although these multiple interacting threats create systemic risks (i.e. threats to systemic functionality), their complex, nonlinear dynamics are not adequately understood by conventional risk analysis (Renn et al. 2020).
+Although these multiple interacting threats create systemic risks (i.e. threaten the functionality of natural and social systems), their complex, nonlinear dynamics are not adequately understood by conventional risk analysis (Renn et al. 2020).
 Tipping elements of the climate system into a different state will probably cause irreversible economic losses.
 Cai, Lenton and Lontzek (2016) argue that because these interacting factors multiply risks, the social cost of carbon pollution should be appraised at US\$116 per tCO2.
 Some models produce much higher values: e.g. the IPCC estimates that keeping temperatures below the 1.5°C pathway may require carbon taxes in 2030 of US\$135-\$5,500 per tCO2e (IPCC 2018).

-Climate conditions are increasingly entering 'no-analogue' state that cannot be readily modelled, given that the present anthropogenic carbon release rate has no precedent since the Paleocene- Eocene Thermal Maximum 66 million years ago (Zeebe, Ridgwell and Zachos 2016).
+Climate conditions are increasingly entering 'no-analogue' state that cannot be readily modelled, given that the present anthropogenic carbon release rate has no precedent since the Paleocene-Eocene Thermal Maximum 66 million years ago (Zeebe, Ridgwell and Zachos 2016).
 Rapid global warming and accompanying ocean oxygen loss led to the Permian-Triassic mass extinctions (Penn, Deutsch, Payne and Sperling 2018), and Rothman (2017) estimates that carbon emissions are likely to reach the tipping point for the next catastrophic mass extinction event by 2100.

-Given that severe impacts are occurring with only 1°C of global warming, the following categories of climate change risk have been proposed: (1) warming greater than 1.5 °C as "dangerous"; (2) warming greater than 3 °C as "catastrophic"; and (3) warming in excess of 5 °C as "unknown," as changes of this magnitude pose existential threats (Xu and Ramanathan 2017).
+Given that severe impacts are occurring with only 1°C of global warming, the following categories of climate change risk have been proposed: (1) warming greater than 1.5°C as "dangerous"; (2) warming greater than 3°C as "catastrophic"; and (3) warming in excess of 5°C as "unknown," as changes of this magnitude pose existential threats (Xu and Ramanathan 2017).

 If the world fails to rapidly reduce emissions, Brown and Caldeira (2017) estimate that there is a 93% probability that global warming will exceed 4°C by the end of the century.
-Xu and Ramanathan (2017) estimate a 50% probability of 2.4-2.6 °C warming by 2050 and 4.1-5 °C warming by 2100, with a 5% probability of catastrophic climate change occurring within three decades.
+Xu and Ramanathan (2017) estimate a 50% probability of 2.4°C-2.6°C warming by 2050 and 4.1°C-5°C warming by 2100, with a 5% probability of catastrophic climate change occurring within three decades.
+On the positive side, although the probability of staying below staying below 2°C of warming by 2100 is currently only 5%, it rises to 26% if all countries follow through on their pledges (Liu and Raftery 2021).